 Some seeds may germinate before others and they will be able to push off the pieces of the cube as the seedling emerges, exposing itself to light.
 That way other seeds that are still in the process of germinating will still be in the dark.

-Seeds have a better germination rate when provided with some extra heat.
+Some seeds have a better germination rate when provided with some extra heat.
 I recommend placing a seedling heat mat underneath the tray to maintain a warmer temperature.
+Place the tray under a seedling light and keep an eye on moisture levels—add water as needed to keep plugs moist but not soggy.

 My Top Pick | 11,700+ Reviews |